peymathi/cs438-final-project/README.md

 ## Installation

-The executables for the game are too large to store on github, instead here are links to the main operating system's executables:
+The executables for the game are too large to store on github, instead here are links executables for all the main operating systems:

 - Windows
 - Mac